List of Attack on Titan characters: Main characters

-The protagonist of the series, who, after witnessing his mother being devoured by a Titan while escaping his hometown as a young boy, dedicates his life to their eradication and joins the Survey Corps.
+The main protagonist & antagonist of the series, who, after witnessing his mother being devoured by a Titan while escaping his hometown as a young boy, dedicates his life to their eradication and joins the Survey Corps.
 After graduating fifth in his cadet class, he is swallowed by a bearded Titan during his first mission in Trost.
 However, he soon reappears as a 15 m Titan who fights other Titans on equal ground.
 Later on this is revealed to be because his father had killed the Reiss family and passed down the power of the Founding Titan and Attack Titan to Eren by having him eat him.
 Eren's ability as a Titan makes him the target of multiple parties that include those who see him as a tool to eradicate the Titans, other humans who can become Titans, and those who perceive Eren as a rebellion-inducing threat to the status quo.
 Placed into the Survey Corps' Special Operations Squad, he attempts to control his Titan-changing ability and discovers he has other abilities as well.
 In the final arc, Eren, in order to fulfill his own corrupted view of freedom, unleashes millions of Colossal Titans in a genocidal crusade against the rest of the world that wipes out 80% of humanity.
 The Survey Corps and Marleyan Warriors unite to stop him, and Mikasa is ultimately forced to kill him.
-Prior to the battle, Eren explains to Armin in the Paths why he went through with his actions, as well as admits to having feelings for Mikasa and wanting to be with her and their friends.
-Despite Armin's pleas, Eren states he must die for his sins.
+Prior to the battle, Eren explains to Armin in the Paths why he went through with his actions.
+Initially, Eren explained them as something that he did for his friends, but then, admitted simply wanting to see everything leveled down.
+After that, they tightly hugs in the paths and Armin promises Eren to be together-forever in hell to pay for their sins.
 Mikasa returns to Shiganshina with his head, where he is buried under the same tree he used to nap.
 Over time, the tree grew to resemble the tree where the organism that granted Ymir her Titan power lived.
 Author Hajime Isayama stated that Eren's Titan form's physique was modeled after middleweight mixed martial artist Yushin Okami.

 Eren is voiced by Yuki Kaji in Japanese, and by Bryce Papenbrook in the English dub.
 In the live-action film, Eren is portrayed by Haruma Miura & Ryota Ozawa.